-The 2022 midterms were a mixed bag for cannabis, with Maryland and Missouri being the bright spots as the 20th and 21st states to legalize adult-use cannabis
+The 2022 midterm election were a mixed bag for cannabis, with Maryland and Missouri being the bright spots as the 20th and 21st states to legalize adult-use cannabis

-Unlike most other major elections of the past decade, the 2022 midterms were not a resounding success for the legalization of cannabis, though two states — both widely projected to pass their measures — moved into the adult-use realm.
+Unlike most other major elections of the past decade, the 2022 midterm election was not a resounding success for the legalization of cannabis, though two states — both widely projected to pass their measures — moved into the adult-use realm.

 Maryland voters approved a constitutional amendment legalizing recreational marijuana by a margin of 67.1% to 32.9%, while Missouri passed a similar constitutional amendment by a much slimmer margin, 53.1% in favor, 46.9% opposed.

 With a certain degree of irony, Missouri is expected to transition quickly from a medical-only market to a recreational one, with adult-use sales potentially beginning as early as Q1 of 2023, while Maryland — traditionally more liberal and with more widespread support of legalization and with a longer-running medical program — is expected to slow-roll its switch, with some lawmakers projecting adult-use sales won’t begin for at least two full years.

 Meanwhile, Arkansas, North Dakota and South Dakota all rejected legalization measures in the election.
 Each of the three hardline conservative states already have functioning medical marijuana programs, but strong opposition forces led to the “No” votes winning big with regards to adult-use cannabis.
 South Dakota was the closest to passing, with 52.9% of voters rejecting Measure 27, while North Dakota’s Measure 2 and Arkansas’ Issue 4 fell, receiving just 45.1% and 43.7% of their votes, respectively.